-Levinson (viola), Richard Weidlich (baritone),
+Levinson (viola), Richard Weidlich (baritone), Dan

 Goble (saxophone) and Patty Goble (soprano)

+In writing music, Rhian keeps the performer and performance uppermost in her mind.
+She believes that the performer contributes creatively to the work and that the composer should always offer him/her the space to make this contribution, a particular challenge in notated music.
 She acknowledges many other influences on her music, particularly those of her rich Welsh literary and musical heritage, the landscape of her present home in mid-Wales overlooking the Dyfi estuary and Cardigan Bay and her long sojourn in the USA.
-She is interested in all facets of classical music, particularly early music (witness her doctoral dissertation on 16th-century musica ficta) and American music of all kinds; in her youth she played the oboe in orchestras and the viol and wind instruments in early music groups.
+She is interested in all facets of classical music, particularly early music, and American music of all kinds; in her youth she played the oboe in orchestras and the viol and wind instruments in early music groups.
 She identifies with her female colleagues in a profession still dominated by males, seeing her position, somewhat outside the male tradition, as an exciting one with many challenges and opportunities, not one, as in former times for many women composers, that must be denied.